neuropsychology/NeuroKit.py/docs/index.rst

 ====

 **NeuroKit** is a Python module written by neuroscientists for neuroscientists.
-It provides high-level integrative functions with good and flexible defaults, to allow them to focus on what's important.
+It provides high-level integrative functions with good and flexible defaults, to allow them focus on what's important.

 **Contents:**